Why can't I use an IAM role for the service account in my Amazon EKS pod?

 }

-Note the Arn value, including the IAM role name (your-iam-role), that you receive in the output from the command in step 4.
+Note the Arn value, including the IAM role name that you receive in this output.

 $ kubectl delete -f ./awscli-pod.yaml -n YOUR_NAMESPACE

-If the awscli pod shows the correct IAM role, then the IAM roles for service accounts feature are working correctly.
+If the awscli pod shows the correct IAM role, then the IAM roles for service accounts feature work correctly.

 The preceding steps confirm that the IAM token is correctly mounted to the pod.
-If your application still can't use the token file correctly, then there is likely an issue at the application or SDK level.
-This issue is likely related to how the application ingests AWS credentials.
-For more information, see Using the Default Credential Provider Chain and Credentials (from the Boto3 website).
+If your application still can't use the token file correctly, then there might be an issue at the application or SDK level.
+This issue can be related to how the application ingests AWS credentials or because the SDK version isn't supported.
+For more information, see Using the Default Credential Provider Chain, Credentials on the Boto3 website, and Using a supported AWS SDK.

 AWS OFFICIAL